OrdnanceSurvey/OS-Places/README.md

 Full documentation for the OS Places API can be found [here](https://apidocs.os.uk/docs/os-places-overview), while service terms for OS Places API can be found [here](https://developer.ordnancesurvey.co.uk/sites/default/files/OS_Places_v2-1.pdf).

-##About OS Places API

-OS Open Names is a geographic directory containing basic information about identifiable places.
-Those places are divided into themes, but the name of the place is the key property we use in queries.
-Within OS Open Names, place names aren’t unique.
-Extra location details are provided to help users refine their queries and accurately identify the named place they’re interested in.
-These details include postcode district, populated place, district/borough, county/unitary authority, European region and country.

-We also recognise that one place may have more than one name: an official name, such as Cardiff (English) and then another name, Caerdydd (Welsh).
-Our specification will extend the Infrastructure for Spatial Information in the European Community (INSPIRE) Geographical Names theme to ensure it’s compliant with European open data initiatives.

 ##License

 These demos are released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).